ikerising12138/recipe-prediction/README.md

 | 2008           | 2009            | 40      | 6       | 9             | 194.8        | 20.0            | 6.0         | 32.0          | 22.0           | 36.0                | 3.0                  | 5.0    |
 | 2008           | 2013            | 40      | 6       | 9             | 194.8        | 20.0            | 6.0         | 32.0          | 22.0           | 36.0                | 3.0                  | 5.0    |

+We will be using `DecisionTreeClassifier` module which is built into `sklearn` to help us classify recipe ratings, categorized as discrete categorical data of 1-5.
+We use ratings as our response variable mainly because we want to be able to detect classification patterns from the other data entries

+The metric we will be using to assess our model is accuracy, since mean acccuracy function is built-in to the `DecisionTreeClassifier` model and for the purpose of this question, we are only interested in how accurately it can make predictions, and there are no specific restrictions against any specific errors, such as false negatives.

+At time of prediction, we are able to use all of our data from our transformed dataframe to perform analysis, since the data's dates span from 2008 to 2018.

+## Baseline Model

+Again, since we are dealing with a classification problem, we will mainly be using `DecisionTreeClassifier`. he features we will be using is `submitted_year` and `interacted_year`, and both of them are treated as dicrete categorical features and therefore we decided to use `OneHotEncoder` to vectoeize these two columns.
+The remainder columns are kept and passed down to our `DecisionTreeClassifier`.

+This process is achieved via `Pipeline` module, in which it allows us to first apply necessary preprocessings to our dataframe and then apply the classifer to our target data.

+### Performace

+The result of our `DecisionTreeClassifier`